As part of the national PICAC network, Fortis provides a collection of resources to support the aged care sector.

-Multicultural library provides a safe and supportive space for seniors, including seniors from culturally and linguistically diverse, gender and sexuality diverse backgrounds and their carers to enjoy more than 3000 books in over 30 different languages and to access information about the aged care system in their own language.
+Multicultural library provides a supportive environment or seniors from diverse backgrounds to access more than 3000 books and information about the aged care system in multiple languages.

 The National Bowel Cancer Screening Program (NBCSP) invites eligible people starting at age 50 and continuing to age 74 (without symptoms) to screen for bowel cancer using a free, simple test at home.